vijaysbhat/dojo/experience.md

     * Team member realizes the answer to their question through talking through the problem.
 Best form of persuasion is when the person comes up with the solution themselves.
 * Influence is built through reputation and trust.

+### Establishing leadership in a new team
+* Learn wide and deep as quickly as possible.
+* Execute quick wins to build credibility.
+* Give credit publicly to team members for impactful work.

 ### Mentoring
 * I find mentoring a wonderful and fulfilling way to leverage impact.
 * My method: